|PARENTS & GUARDIANS|

 – An artistic dance form performed to music using precise and highly formalized set steps and gestures performed in soft Ballet slippers.
 Classical ballet is characterized by light, graceful, fluid movements.

-– A form of theatrical performance that can combine, songs, spoken dialogue, lip sync, acting, and dance.
+– A form of theatrical performance or spoken dialogue.
+Routines also includes songs, vocals, lip sync, acting, instruments and dance.

 – A type of folk dance in which the dancer’s footwear is used percussively by striking the heel, the toe, or both against a floor or each other to create audible rhythms, usually to the downbeat with the heel keeping the rhythm.